swaptacular/swpt_login/README.md

 # Parameters that determine how a new user ID can be obtained from the
 # resource server.
 Note that the `API_RESOURCE_SERVER` value may include a
-# port, but *must not* include a path or a trailing slash.
+# port, but MUST NOT include a path or a trailing slash.
 API_RESOURCE_SERVER='http://resource-server'
 API_RESERVE_USER_ID_PATH='/users/.user-reserve'
 API_USER_ID_FIELD_NAME='userId'